sktime/sktime/docs/source/installation.rst

 There are three different installation types:

-* Installing sktime releases
+* Installing stable sktime releases
-* Installing the latest sktime version
+* Installing the latest unstable sktime development version
-* For developers of sktime and 3rd party extensions: Developer setup
+* For developers of sktime and 3rd party extensions: Developer setup for extensions and contributions

 Each of these three setups are explained below.